 During his 29 year career at Enron, Lewis was involved in the $217 million Centragas pipeline project in Colombia, where he oversaw all facets of pipeline development and operations.
 Under Lewis’ supervision, the project was named Project of the Year by PMI (Project Management Institute).
 While working on the Bolivia – Brazil pipeline, Lewis successfully negotiated construction cost reductions on the Bolivia portion from over $100M to $5M.

-Lewis holds a Bachelor of Science in Mechanical Engineering and a Masters of Business Administration.
+Lewis holds a Bachelor of Science in Mechanical Engineering from the University of Cincinnati and a Masters of Business Administration from Houston Baptist University.

 Executive Vice President of Operations

 Guy A. Rowland serves on the advisory board for Weil Group.
 Guy has extensive understanding of all aspects of the industrial gases business.
 His experience across the bulk and packaged gas business involved major customers utilizing helium in a variety of applications and markets.
 He is especially strong in customer and commercial strategy and has innumerable customer contacts forged over decades of customer interaction and contract and deal negotiations.